-A roof is one of the most important parts of your home – it keeps you safe, warm and protected from the weather.
-An old, tired roof ends up costing hundreds, if not thousands, of euros in repair and maintenance costs over the years.
+A roof is one of the most essential parts of your home – it keeps you safe, warm and protected from the weather.
+An old, tired roof costs hundreds, if not thousands, of euros in repair and maintenance costs over the years.

-A roof is one of the most important parts of your home – it keeps you safe, warm and protected from the weather.
-An old, tired roof ends up costing hundreds, if not thousands, of euros in repair and maintenance costs over the years.
+A roof is one of the most essential parts of your home – it keeps you safe, warm and protected from the weather.
+An old, tired roof costs hundreds, if not thousands, of euros in repair and maintenance costs over the years.
 Eventually, every house needs re-roofing.
-Your reasons for re-roofing your home might be to increase its value or simply to keep your property waterproof.
+Your reasons for re-roofing your home might be to increase its value or keep your property waterproof.

 The New Roof Checklist

-If your roof is ticking one or more of these points, it’s time to consider getting a new roof installed.
+If your roof is ticking one or more of these points, it’s time to consider installing a new one.

 It constantly gets new leaks that need fixing

 Your roof is older than 20-25 years